Responsible pet ownership

 Yes, cat owners are required to keep their cats confined to their premises at night between sunset and sunrise.
 The curfew assists in minimising harm to the environment and wildlife, and reduces annoyance to neighbours.

-If cats are not confined, they are at risk of being trapped and handed in to the pound.
-Owners will be asked to pay costs associated in reclaiming their cat and a fine may be issued for not complying with the curfew.
+Owners will be asked to pay costs associated in reclaiming their cat and infringements may be issued for not complying with the curfew or being found on private property.

 Animal infringements